ghlilit/oop-java/README.md

 Last modified: 9/13/2018

 ## About
-This is an assignment which covers basic principles of Object Oriented Porgramming - Inheritance, Polymorohism and Encapsulation
+This is an assignment which covers basic principles of Object Oriented Porgramming - Inheritance, Polymorphism and Encapsulation.
 It is an implementation of an abstract management system program.
 The more specific instructions are in the Instructions file.

 ## Download and Installation